devz3ro/Arc-Windows-10/README.md

 Download both arcwin10-1.2.4.ps1 & arcwin10-1.2.4.bat to the same directory.
 Right click and run arcwin10-1.2.4.bat as Administrator.

+Note: The auto updater in Arc does not work in Windows 10.
+You will need to run (from a command prompt) "taskkill /f /t /im arc.exe", and re-run arcwin10-1.2.4.bat as Administrator to update it.

 ------------------------------------------------------------------

 Have spare change?
 If this has helped you in anyway and you are feeling generous, my eth address is below for donations (eth, erc-20 + side chain tokens of any kind is appreciated).
 Thanks in advance: